-She’s also well known for series regular roles as Gigi on the TBS (and Syndicated) comedy "Are We There Yet?” in which she also made her directorial debut, and as Monica Charles Brooks on the hit CW series "Girlfriends," for which she was nominated for a NAACP Image Award for Outstanding Supporting Actress in a Comedy Series.
+Sharp is also well known for her role as Dale Cochran, wife of defense attorney Johnnie Cochran (Courtney B. Vance), in the Golden Globe and Emmy Award-winning limited series "The People V. O.J.
+Simpson: American Crime Story," her series regular role as Gigi on the TBS/Syndicated comedy "Are We There Yet," and as Monica Charles Brooks on the hit CW series "Girlfriends," for which she was nominated for her first NAACP Image Award for Outstanding Supporting Actress in a Comedy Series.

-After graduating Cum Laude with a B.F.A. from the Conservatory, Keesha set her sights on the stage.
+Born in Rochester, New York, Sharp was immersed in music and studied the clarinet, piano, and cello at the prestigious Hochstein School of Music.
+Her enthusiasm for school theatre led her to apply to The Boston Conservatory, where she received a scholarship.
+After graduating Cum Laude with a B.F.A. from the Conservatory, Sharp set her sights on the stage.
 She performed in the Broadway National Tour of Carousel, debuted Off-Broadway in Michael Bradford's Living in the Wind and played eight different roles in the interactive comedy Eat the Runt.
-Other theatre performances include Abyssinia, Aida, Thunder Knockin', Jitney, The Producers, Big Street, Suburb and Joe Turner's Come and Gone, in which Keesha read alongside playwright August Wilson himself.
+Other theatre performances include: Abyssinia, Aida, Thunder Knockin', Jitney, The Producers, Big Street, Suburb and Joe Turner's Come and Gone, in which Sharp read alongside playwright August Wilson himself.